zabereznikova/docs.de-de/docs/visual-basic/language-reference/modifiers/out-generic-modifier.md

 ## <a name="example"></a>Beispiel

 Das folgende Beispiel zeigt, wie Sie einen kovarianten generischen Delegaten deklarieren, instanziieren und aufrufen.
-Es wird auch gezeigt, wie Sie die implizite Konvertierung für Delegattypen verwenden können.
+It also shows how you can use implicit conversion for delegate types.

 [!code-vb[vbVarianceKeywords#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/vbvariancekeywords/vb/module1.vb#4)]